Projection-Free Functional Constrained Optimization for Risk Aversion and Sparsity Control: Applications and Numerical Experiments

-First, the aforementioned clinical criteria inherit potential contradiction.
-For example, the tumor structure ``PTV68'' and the healthy structures ``Bladder'' and ``Rectum'' are very close, but it is required that at least $95\%$ of the tumor structure receives no less than 68 Gy dose while strict percentage cap is placed on the dose received by the healthy ones.

-Second, it is tricky to meet the underdose and overdose clinical criteria simultaneously for the ``PTV68'' structure.
-To see this, the difference between the upper dose limit (74.8 Gy) and the lower dose limit (68 Gy) is very close, which implies that one necessary condition to satisfy the underdose and overdose criteria is that at least 90$\%$ of the received dose should fall in $[68, 74.8]$.

-Third, in order to shorten the operation time, we need to select small number of angles with no more than $100$ apertures in total.
-Such requirements are potentially conflicting with accomplishing the target of dose delivery.
-Therefore, the model and algorithms should be designed to make smart trade-offs.

-Last, the dimension of the data matrices are over 3 million $\times$ 155 $\times$ 180, leading to high dimensional decision space with potential size larger than $180 \times 45^{10}$, which is quite computationally cumbersome, and prevents any methods requiring full gradient computation.
+We next consider a large prostate-cancer instance in the treatment-planning setting of \citet{lan2020conditional}.
+It contains \(3{,}047{,}040\) voxels, \(180\) angles, and on average \(155\) beamlets per angle, so the implicit data matrices exceed \(3{,}047{,}040 \times 155 \times 180\).
+The instance includes 10 clinical criteria over six structures, with a narrow PTV68 dose window \([68,74.8]\) Gy and a strong preference for using few angles and at most 100 apertures.
+If an angle has an \(m\times n\) beamlet grid, then the number of potential apertures is \((\tfrac{n(n-1)}{2})^m\); with average \(m=n=10\), this yields an implicit variable space of size \(180\times 45^{10}\).
+As in column-generation IMRT optimization \citep{romeijn2005column,romeijn2008intensity}, we therefore do not enumerate apertures and instead solve a structured pricing subproblem inside each LMO step; see Appendix \ref{sec:appen-imrt-cvx}.

-\paragraph{Results of the Convex Formulation.} We apply the LCG algorithm to solve the convex formulation.
-In Table \ref{tab:prostate-sum}, we summarize the treatment plan (number of angles, number of apertures) constructed by LCG and the number of iterations needed to deliver the plan.
-From the table, we see that when $\Phi$ is smaller, the algorithm tends to select less angles, which is an expected effect of the group sparsity constraint.
+\paragraph{Results of the Convex Formulation.} We apply LCG to the convex formulation.
+Table \ref{tab:prostate-sum} summarizes the resulting treatment plans through the number of iterations, selected angles, and apertures.
+As \(\Phi\) decreases, the plan uses fewer angles, which is the intended effect of the group-sparsity constraint.